NavoE/KaggleX/README.md

 - The requirements file contains installation requirements used to run the app.

-Exploratory Data Analysis of the political_social_medial file:
+Exploratory Data Analysis of the political_social_medial File:

 Top Words
 - Used Spacy for lemmatization.